followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/getVisibleColumns(headerLevel).md

 ===================================================================

 <!--shortDescription-->
-Gets an array of visible columns at a specific hierarchical level of column headers.
+Gets all visible columns at a specific hierarchical level of column headers.
+Use it to access [banded columns](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Band_Columns).
 <!--/shortDescription-->

 <!--paramName1-->headerLevel<!--/paramName1-->